-AER advised that there are no requirements for Table 3.5.1.3 and Table 3.5.1.4 to be actual information.
-Values in the 2015/16 EB RIN for Table 3.5.1.3 and Table 3.5.1.4 are prepared according to AER's requirements.
+The AER advised that there are no requirements for Table 3.5.1.3 and Table 3.5.1.4 to be actual information.
+Values in the 2016/17 EB RIN Table 3.5.1.3 and Table 3.5.1.4 for 33 kV voltage level are actual information as they are sourced from corporate systems and applications which are used by the organisation in its decision making processes.